EnMasseProject/enmasse/console/console-init/ui/mock-console-server/README.md

 # Purging address

-To purge an address (i.e clear it of its messages), call `purgeAddress` passing the Metadata object associated with the address to purge.
+To purge an address (i.e clear it of its messages), call `purgeAddress` passing the ObjectMeta object associated with the address to purge.

 ```